Andrew-Dunn/climate-analyser-backend/README.md

 sudo munged
-sudo slurmctld	#Technically you can drop one or the other as appropite sudo slurmd	#But including both allows the Zoo server to act as a node
+sudo slurmctld	#Technically you can drop one or the other as appropite sudo slurmd	#But including both allows the Zoo server to act as a node Also run these and the mount_nectar.sh script when restarting the instance

 -------------------------------------------------

 JobScheduler.py: